 The next step will be to identify the things that you are doing which are keeping you stuck and preventing you from resolving your difficulties (e.g. avoiding situations).
 Your Therapist will then structure a programme that will enable you to gradually make changes here.

 You will then work with your Therapist to build up your self-esteem and confidence to speed your recovery and protect you against future relapse of symptoms.

 All of our Therapists offer counselling for Panic Attacks, click here to view the team.

 What causes Panic Attacks/Panic Disorder?

 After experiencing an initial attack (usually triggered by high levels of stress), panic attacks will develop into a Panic Disorder if an individual becomes so fearful of experiencing another attack that they become hyper vigilant of physiological changes in their body, interpreting benign shifts (such as increased heart rate, shortness of breath, dizziness due to exercise, getting up to quickly, and drinking coffee) as signs of another attack.
 The factors that place someone at risk of making these misinterpretations are a combination of catastrophic thinking patterns (a person tends to make the worst case scenario into the reality) and early experiences where they have learnt that they are at risk and ill-equipped to deal with that risk (for more information see our Anxiety Page).

 What is the treatment for Panic Attacks/Panic Disorder?

-The government body NICE recommends the same treatment for Panic Disorder as for other types of Anxiety (see link to our Anxiety page) with the exception of the use of Benzodiazepines (e.g. diazepam) which should not be prescribed.
+The government body NICE recommends the same treatment for Panic Disorder as for other types of Anxiety (see link to our Anxiety page), for example a course of Cognitive Behavioural Therapy (CBT) and/or medications – with the exception of the use of Benzodiazepines (e.g. diazepam) which should not be prescribed.